 NEW!
 Versatile Placement!
-Need that extra “something” that only a quality powered subwoofer can provide?
+Missing that extra punch that only a quality powered subwoofer can provide?
 Don’t have the space for a larger, more traditional cabinet subwoofer?
-The Sub 80-LP, with its unique combination of an active 8" and passive 10" driver, may be your answer!
+The Sub 80-LP, with its unique combination of an active 8" and passive 10" driver, just might be your answer!

-Our customers have been asking for a smaller, more designer-friendly subwoofer, and the Sub 80-LP (Low-Profile) delivers with performance, style, and space-saving versatility that works in almost any room.
+Our customers often ask for a smaller, more designer-friendly subwoofer, and the Sub 80-LP (Low-Profile) delivers with performance, style, and space-saving versatility that works in almost any room.
 At just under 6" in height, you can place one under a coffee table, sofa, or even under a bed!
-Or, stand the subwoofer on its long edge and place it beside or behind furniture.
+Or, stand the subwoofer on its long edge and place it beside or behind your furniture.

-The SDA-120 subwoofer amplifier (included) can be placed near your receiver, stereo amplifier, or Whole House Audio system so that the only cable you need to run to the subwoofer is standard 14 gauge speaker cable.
+The SDA-120 subwoofer amplifier (included) can be placed near your receiver, stereo amplifier, or Whole House Audio system so that the only cable you need to run is standard 14 gauge speaker cable.